muvaf/json-to-csv/README.md

    Currently, it looks for a `data` directory in the current directory and writes to a `output.csv` file in the same directory.
 1. Run the script:
+   * You can open this folder in VS Code, choose `main.py` file and then choose `Run` -> `Start Debugging` and select `Python: Current File` from the dropdown.
-   a.
-You can run it directly from the command line:
+   * You can also run it directly from the command line:
-      ```
+      ```bash
       python main.py
       ```

-   b.
-You can run it by importing into your Python IDE, like Python IDLE.
+## License

+This code is licensed under the MIT license.
+See the `LICENSE` file for more information.